Apple Kale Muffins Recipe. All Variations Including Savory

 Posted on 21st of August, 2012 by Lévana

 Did I just say kale muffins for dessert?
 Am I losing it or something?
 Nonono!
 Repeat: Kale muffins for dessert!
 My last (this) tinkering was a triumph!
 Seriously, think about it: Carrot cake, pumpkin cake, sweet potato cookies, rice cakes ….
 Why can’t kale muffins be next?
 This is real food, so go ahead and splurge, and hide them well from the kids, they might just wipe them out, and you might end up with a fantastic problem.
-Funky, nourishing and delicious: I have already tried them on some kids: Not only did they love’em, but they got an added kick from the green color.
+Funky, nourishing and delicious: I have already tried my kale muffins on some kids: Not only did they love’em, but they got an added kick from the green color.
 I think I will make a batch for my grandchildren this shabbos.
-And as always when I tinker with outrageous stuff, I’m not saying the K word till after dessert: You’ll create a sensation!
+And as always when I tinker with outrageous stuff, I’m not saying the K word till after dessert: You’ll create a sensation! by the way you can make them with baby spinach leaves too.

-You’ll be amazed how elastic this recipe for kale muffins is, for both and sweet and savory treats: Look for variations at the bottom of the recipe.
+You’ll be amazed how elastic this recipe for kale muffins is, for both and sweet and savory treats: Kale and apples are a great paring, but take a look at all the variations at the bottom of the recipe.

 3 granny smith apples, quartered